rssh/notes/2024_12_09_dependency-injection.md

 What will be printed?

-The correct answer is  `“dep1:module:dep2:local”`,  because resolving of `Dependency1` from the companion object will be preferred over resolving from the `AppContextProvider` companion object.
-Unfortunately, I don’t know how to change this.
+The correct answer is  `"dep1:module:dep2:local"`,  because resolving of `Dependency1` from the companion object will be preferred over resolving from the `AppContextProvider` companion object.
+Unfortunately, I don't know how to change this.

+**UPD (2025-12-01):** This problem is now fixed by introducing `AppContextProviderLookup` - an intermediate type that changes the implicit search order.
+See [Solving the Implicit Search Priority Problem](https://github.com/rssh/notes/blob/master/2025_12_01_implicit_search_priority.md) for details.
+The workaround described below (`checkAllAreNeeded`) is no longer needed and has been removed.

 We can add a check to determine whether supplied providers are needed.
 Again, unfortunately, we can’t add it ‘behind the scenes' by modifying the generator of `AppContextProvider` because the generator is inlined in the caller context for the component instance, where all dependencies should be resolved.
 We can write a macro that should be called from the context inside a component definition.
 This will require the developer to call it explicitly.